hellosunking/Ktrim/README.md

 Please note that from version 1.2.0, Ktrim supports Gzip-compressed files as input.
-If you have multiple lanes of FASTQ files, Ktrim even supports that some lanes are compressed while others are plain text, as long as READ1 and READ2 are the same (either both compressed or plain text) for each lane.
+If you have multiple lanes of FASTQ files, Ktrim even supports that some lanes are compressed while others are plain text, as long as READ1 and READ2 are the same (either both compressed or plain text) for each lane of paired-end data.

 `Ktrim` contains built-in adapter sequences used by Illumina TruSeq kits, Nextera kits, Nextera transposase adapters and BGI sequencing kits within the package.
 However, customized adapter sequences are also allowed